Evelyn Ruggles-Brise: Biography

 The long-serving incumbent chairman of the Prison Commission, Sir Edmund du Cane, was criticised by Gladstone Committee in 1895, and resigned.
 H. H. Asquith appointed Ruggles-Brise in his place, and he served as chairman until 1921.
 His main task was implementing the report of the Gladstone Committee, to combine reform with deterrence, and to separate youths from older men in adult prisons.
 Reform was undertaken under the Prison Act 1898, and physical punishments such as the treadwheel and the crank were abolished.

 He travelled to the US in 1897 to study the American reformatory system, visiting Zebulon Brockway's Elmira Reformatory.
 On his return, he formed a facility for young offenders at Bedford prison, but the regime took its name from the prison at Borstal near Rochester in Kent.
 The experiment became widespread under the Prevention of Crime Act 1908.

 Ruggles-Brise was appointed a Companion of the Order of the Bath (CB) in 1899.
 He was advanced to a Knight Commander of the order (KCB) in the 1902 Coronation Honours list published on 26 June 1902, and invested as such by King Edward VII at Buckingham Palace on 24 October 1902.

 He wrote The English Prison System, published in 1921, and Prison Reform at Home and Abroad, published in 1924.

 A confirmed bachelor for many years, he married Jessica Philippa Stonor (née Carew), widow of Francis Stonor, 4th Baron Camoys, on 3 September 1914.
 She died on 29 November 1928.
 He remarried on 6 June 1933, to Sheelah Maud Emily Reade, daughter of Captain the Hon.
-Francis Algernon James Chichester, and widow of Essex Edgeworth Reade.
+Francis Algernon James Chichester, and widow of Essex Edgeworth Reade, therby becoming stepfather to Arthur Reade.
 He died of throat cancer in Peaslake in Surrey, survived by his second wife.
 He was buried at Finchingfield.